-Amy Andrews co-anchors FOX 2 News Morning and “Live at 11”.
-She also created the Amy's Angels franchise to highlight those making a difference in their communities and beyond.
+Amy Andrews co-anchors FOX 2 News Morning and created the Amy's Angels franchise to highlight those making a difference in their communities and beyond.

 In September 2011, her career came full circle when an opportunity opened up at FOX 2.

 When she is not busy empowering viewers from the anchor desk she is out in the community making a difference.
 She is heavily involved with Gleaners Community Food Bank, is an ambassador for C.A.T.C.H Children's Charity.
 She also facilitated FOX 2's media partnership with St. Jude Children's Research Hospital.
 She is very active with the Crohn's Colitis Foundation of America, Habitat for Humanity, the American Heart Association and Angels of Hope.

 Gerry Brisson, the CEO and President of Gleaners Food Bank has been awarded the Eleanor Josaitis Unsung Hero Award at the Shining Light event on Thursday.
 Working at the food bank since 2006 and as CEO since 2014, Brisson has helped more than double the annual food donations the non-profit makes.

 Anne Bradley from the Leukemia and Lymphoma Society joined us in studio, along with Melissa Crowe, a Mother of Honors Hero, to tell us more about this year's walk.